valtido/sentry-docs/src/collections/_documentation/clients/react-native/manual-setup.md

 ../node_modules/@sentry/cli/bin/sentry-cli upload-dsym
 ```

-However this will not work for bitcode enabled builds.
-If you are using bitcode you need to remove that line (`sentry-cli upload-dsym`) and consult the documentation on dsym handling instead (see [With Bitcode]({%- link _documentation/clients/cocoa/dsym.md -%}#dsym-with-bitcode)).
+However, this will not work for Bitcode enabled builds.
+If you are using Bitcode, you need to remove that line (`sentry-cli upload-dsym`) and consult the documentation on dSYM handling (see [With Bitcode]({%- link _documentation/clients/cocoa/dsym.md -%}#dsym-with-bitcode)).

 Note that uploading of debug simulator builds by default is disabled for speed reasons.
 If you do want to also generate debug symbols for debug builds you can pass `--allow-fetch` as a parameter to `react-native-xcode` in the above mentioned build phase.

+&nbsp;
 ### Using node with nvm

 If you are using nvm, Xcode seems to have problems locating the default node binary.
-In that case you should change the scripts to this:
+In that case, you should change the scripts to this:

 ```bash
 # First set the path to sentry.properties